Berrima Internment Camp Huts Area: Berrima Internment Camp

 Most huts housed just a few men, however, there were huts that served as clubhouses, such as the Sorgenfrei (Carefree), which was the Swimming Club.
 Another communal hut, the Lloydhalle 2, was for the use of the younger men from the NGL Line.

 The cultural lives of the internees were enriched by regular theatrical and musical performances by fellow internees.
 A stage platform was built in a natural amphitheatre area just downstream from the first bend of the river on the left bank side.
 Another important enhancement was the building of a bakehouse not far from the amphitheatre where German-style pies, cakes and pastries were made and sold.
 The Bakehouse was built by Henrich Bartels from the HANSA line.

 A particularly successful entrepreneurial undertaking by the internees was the establishment of vegetable gardens.
-From its small beginnings during the first year, by 1917 the vegetable plots had grown from a few small gardens within the gaol and just outside the gaol to the establishment of impressive plots around the huts on the riverbanks.
+From its small beginnings during the first year, by 1917 the vegetable plots had grown from a few small gardens within the jail and just outside the jail to the establishment of impressive plots around the huts on the riverbanks.
 The produce was sold to the camp's kitchen and if there was an oversupply, the internees also sold the produce to the villagers.
 Such was the success of this enterprise that soon the internees with an agricultural bent rented local fields and some of the old orchards in Berrima and set to work on preparing the land for large crops of vegetables and fruit.

 Word spread quickly beyond Berrima about what the Germans or "Huns" were creating and soon many visitors started arriving in Berrima to witness the Germanic structures that were created and how they lived.
 With the curiosity of the visitors also came vandalism and antagonism.
 Some resented the perceived privileges that were afforded to the "Huns".
 As a result, a high wire fence cordoning off an area of up to 20 acres on the left bank of the river for use by internees only was constructed to provide more privacy and protection for the internees.
 It became necessary for the internees to patrol the areas that they recreated to safeguard the watercraft and huts that they had built.
 Hostility by the local residents towards the internees also grew as the attitude of wartime hysteria increased.